 Combining the above with improved etch designs (I now try to get all parts to fit together with slots and tabs, or nuts and bolts, or pins – not always possible unfortunately) and improved techniques as I learn better ways of etching things, means that I am now making kits that are far superior to my attempts of just 3 years ago.
 The designs are validated in SolidWorks which enables me to make sure that all parts fit, work out how to design the pipes and control wires in 3D and provides exploded drawings for the instructions.

 Tank engines are usually fitted with a single flue poker burner boiler for simplicity and ease of operation.
 This also releases space below the boiler for servos.
-Servo controlled coupling loops are provided that can be raised or lowered to uncouple from various types of auto-couplers.
+Servo controlled coupling loops are provided that can be raised or lowered to uncouple from various types of auto-couplers or scale hooks.
 Servo control of gas flow is provided to enable the loco to sit idling e.g. at stations or signals where appropriate.
 Tank engines are gas fired only.

 Tender engines are fitted with a JVR C-type boiler – usually with 2 flues and a gas-fired ceramic burner in the firebox (again controllable for idling).
-Alternatively a vapourising spirit burner can be fitted (no idling control).
-Servo controlled loops for uncoupling are not normally fitted to tender locos as I suspect these will rarely be used for shunting (there may be exceptions).
+Alternatively a vapourising spirit burner can be fitted (again with idling control).
+Servo controlled loops for uncoupling are not normally fitted (but are designed in) to tender locos as I suspect these will rarely be used for shunting (there may be exceptions).
 An axle driven pump is fitted with a computerised servo driven bypass valve.

 There is more information on the ARM1G variant specification page - see here.